 Still, it was an early European codification of concepts including limitation of power and freedom under law; it remained intact in the English legal code for six centuries, and some of it is still in force.

-Outer London gets a bit more prosaic for large parts of this stretch, with Heathrow Airport away to the north and reservoirs for thirst Londoners sometimes hemming in the path.
-It’s fun though to use the little ferry to cross the river at Shepperton – or a lengthy diversion if it’s not running.
+Outer London gets a bit more prosaic for large parts of this stretch, with Heathrow Airport away to the north and reservoirs for thirsty Londoners sometimes hemming in the path.
+It’s fun though to use the little ferry to cross the river at Shepperton – a lengthy diversion is forced if it’s not running.
 Soon after Runnymede (see above), there’s a road diversion into Datchet, but the last mile is on the edge of the Home Park at Windsor, the castle in view.

 28 August 1997: Windsor to Marlow, 14 miles.
 The power of privilege (1).